School of Informatics, Computing, and Engineering (SICE)

 Intelligent Systems Engineering Colloquium Series (ISE)

-Speaker: Zhishan Guo, Ph.D., University of Illinois, Urbana-Champaign
+Speaker: Zhishan Guo, Ph.D., Missouri Univeristy of Science and Technology

 Where: Luddy Hall 4063

 When: Friday, March 23, 2018 at 9:30 AM

 Title: When Real-Time Scheduling Theory Meets Cyber-Physical Systems

 Abstract: Many Cyber-Physical Systems (CPS) are required to be of high confidence, sometimes with provable correctness.
 However, models and analytical results in traditional real-time scheduling theory are unable to cope with the full complexity of today's CPS.
 As embedded systems become more and more advanced and rich in functionalities, uncertainties in their run-time behavior, e.g., the gaps between average-case and worst-case execution times of pieces of code are becoming more significant, leading to intolerable waste of computing capacity.
 In this talk, I will examine the relationship between real-time scheduling theory and the discipline of Cyber-Physical Systems, and briefly report some of our recent progress in better modeling such uncertainties and analyzing schedulability in real-time CPS.